SynapticSage/cscg_toolkit/jax/README.md

 ## Contributing

-This is part of the CHMM research project.
+This is part of the Clone-Structured Cognitive Graph Toolkit.
 See [`../README.md`](../README.md) for overall project structure.

 **Development workflow**:
 1. Port algorithm from Julia (`../julia/src/ClonalMarkov.jl`)